SonwYang/SLP-cropland-parcel-extraction/README.md

 # Introduction

-This repo is the official implementation of our paper: SLP: cropland parcel extraction based on surface, line and point.
-Our paper hasn't been accepted yet so we release the part of the code.
+This repo is the official implementation of our paper: Extraction of cropland field parcels with High-Resolution Remote Sensing Images using multi-task learning.
 The prediction process is shown in figure below.

 - ![avatar](./images/flowchart.png)